-It's rare to find one of Amicus's portmanteau horror films that doesn't end with a character breaking the fourth wall, frequently directly addressing the audience.
-Noteworthy examples: Asylum, Tales From The Crypt, The House That Dripped Blood, and From Beyond The Grave.
+It's rare to find one of Amicus Productions' portmanteau horror films that doesn't end with a character breaking the fourth wall, frequently directly addressing the audience.
+Noteworthy examples: Asylum, Tales From the Crypt, The House That Dripped Blood, and From Beyond The Grave.

 In Into The Wild there's a scene where the protagonist stares at the camera and gesticulates.

 In Airplane! after Elaine tells Ted she can't see him anymore, he turns to the camera and says, "What a pisser."

 In the George of the Jungle movie, the Narrator says that the characters react with awe at a mountain, at which they all go "Awwwww".
 He repeats himself, spelling out the word and they say "Ooooh".
 Later, the bad guys get into an argument with the narrator after he refuses to help them.

 George: Me new George!
 Studio too cheap to get Brendan Fraser.

 In The Wizard of Oz, when Dorothy is locked in the Witch's castle, she sees Auntie Em's image in the crystal ball, looking for her.
 Auntie Em's image is then replaced by the Wicked Witch's image, who mocks Dorothy and then turns to cackle directly at the audience, possibly to secretly taunt/scare the audience as well.

 Billy Ray Valentine in Trading Places turns to look directly at the camera after being told that you might find bacon in a "bacon, lettuce and tomaOto sandwich".
 This is a recurring element in John Landis' films - it's also seen in Coming to America and Spies Like Us.